BetonQuest/BetonQuest/docs/Documentation/Features/Menus/Example.md

 ## Usage
 You can copy and paste this example into any file in a package.
-Then reload and execute the command `/q give YOUR_PACKAGE.openMenuItem` to get the item that opens the menu.
+Then reload and execute the command `/q give YOUR_PACKAGE>openMenuItem` to get the item that opens the menu.

 Read the related docs in the menu section to learn more about these configuration options.